 - Change your online passwords.
 Experts recommend changing your online passwords every three months and not using the same password across multiple sites.
 Strong passwords should contain 10-15 characters and include upper and lower-case letters, numbers, and symbols.
 You can learn more about the steps you can take to improve your online security at the Federal Trade Commission’s website.

-If you have other questions or concerns regarding potential scammers, you can reach out to our Customer Care team at 877-727-5457.
+If you have other questions or concerns regarding potential scammers, you can reach out to our Member Services team via chat or by submitting a support request here in our Help Center.